ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

 Note that according to [](#RFC7285), a legacy ALTO server with two network maps, with resource IDs `net1` and `net2`, could offer a single Endpoint Property Service for the two properties `net1.pid` and `net2.pid`.
-An ALTO server which supports the Property Map resource defined in this document, would, instead, offer two different property maps for the `pid` property, one depending on `net1`, and the other on `net2`.
+An ALTO server which supports the property map resource defined in this document, would, instead, offer two different property maps for the `pid` property, one depending on `net1`, and the other on `net2`.

 ## Response {#FullPropMapResponse}

-If the entity domains in this Property Map depend on other resources, the `dependent-vtags` field in the `meta` field of the response MUST be an array that includes the version tags of those resources, and the order MUST be consistent with the IRD `uses` field.
-The data component of a Property Map response is named `property-map`, which is a JSON object of type PropertyMapData, where:
+If the entity domains in this property map depend on other resources, the `dependent-vtags` field in the `meta` field of the response MUST be an array that includes the version tags of those resources, and the order MUST be consistent with the IRD `uses` field.
+The data component of a property map response is named `property-map`, which is a JSON object of type PropertyMapData, where:

 ``` text